-Join MBA President Richard C. Van Nostrand and other colleagues on Wednesday, March 10 in a "Walk to the Hill" to advocate for level funding for legal services throughout the commonwealth.
+Join MBA President Kathleen M. O'Donnell and other colleagues on Tuesday, March 8 in a "Walk to the Hill" to advocate for increased funding for civil legal services throughout the commonwealth.

-The annual Walk to the Hill takes place from 11 a.m. to 1 p.m. in the Great Hall of the State House.
-Members of the bar will lobby legislators to ensure legal services continue to be fully funded.
+The annual Walk to the Hill takes place from 11 a.m. to 1 p.m. in Great Hall at the State House.
+Members of the bar will lobby legislators to expand legal services funding to better meet the need for assistance.

 Due to a shortage of legal resources, legal aid programs must turn away a majority of eligible people.
 In recent years the Massachusetts Bar Association, Boston Bar Association, American Corporate Counsel Association, Massachusetts Judges Conference and many others have joined the call for additional funding for legal aid.

 Funding for civil legal aid was reduced by $1.5 million between fiscal years 2002 and 2005 as state revenues declined.
 At the same time, unemployment rose, as did the number of individuals eligible for legal aid, according to a fact sheet distributed by the Massachusetts Legal Assistance Corp.